MAKING OSCAR WILDE by Michèle Mendelssohn

 The narrative of the book then leads us to the contemporary Wilde and his activities in 1882, where we find ourselves further down the garden path but still no closer to home truths.

 An good example is a letter Wilde sent while traveling to see Julia Ward Howe in anticipation of being a guest at her rural cottage outside Newport, RI. .
 Conscious of imposing, Wilde wrote to Howe to say he had with him “an enormous trunk and a valet” which he mentions amusingly along with his other encumbrances such as his hat-box, trunk, portmanteau, dressing-case and his (white) secretary.
-This would appear to be a straightforward indication of logistic, yet Mendelssohn says Wilde’s “turn of phrase” indicates that both luggage and (black) valet were being treated like “portable property” (pp. 118-119).
+This would appear to be a straightforward indication of logistics, yet Mendelssohn says Wilde’s “turn of phrase” indicates that both luggage and (black) valet were being treated like “portable property” (pp. 118-119).

 Or take Wilde’s vaunted visit to the home of Jefferson Davis, the former and only President of the Confederate States.
 In a stretch to strengthen Wilde’s supposed allegiance to Davis, Mendelssohn says his “pilgrimage” to Beauvoir (Davis’ retirement home) meant “a detour of several hundred miles” (p.
 208).
 It did not.
 Visitors to Beauvoir often stepped off the train at a station along the line that ran behind the property, arriving at the mansion a few minutes later by wagon.
 As he was scheduled to travel along this line between his second lecture in New Orleans and his next in Biloxi, Wilde did the same as the New Orleans Times-Democrat reported at the time.
 Passengers also reported accompanying Wilde on his onward journey from Beauvoir Station afterwards.